Convergence of gradient-based block coordinate descent algorithms for non-orthogonal joint approximate diagonalization of matrices: Introduction

 \subsection{Contributions}

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item To solve problem \eqref{eq:sym_tensor_diagonalization-gener-0-equi}, we propose the BCD-G framework (\cref{alg:BCD-G-RL}), which chooses the block for optimization in a way based on the Riemannian gradient.
-This is similar to the gradient based way of choosing index pairs in Jacobi-G algorithms \cite{IshtAV13:simax,LUC2017globally,ULC2019}. \item To update the first block variable $\matr{U}$, we adopt the well-known \emph{line search descent} method.
-To update the second block variable $\matr{X}$, based on four kinds of elementary rotations, we construct two classes of Jacobi-type rotations (Jacobi-GLU and Jacobi-GLQ), and then get two BCD-G algorithms: BCD-GLU and BCD-GLQ. \item We establish the \emph{weak convergence}\footnote{Every accumulation point is a stationary point.} and \emph{global convergence}\footnote{For any starting point, the iterates converge as a whole sequence.} of BCD-GLU and BCD-GLQ algorithms using the \emph{\L{}ojasiewicz gradient inequality} under the assumption that the iterates are bounded, that is, there exists $\mathrm{M}_{\omega}>0$ such that
+In this paper, to solve problem \cref{eq:sym_tensor_diagonalization-gener-0-equi}, which is defined on the product of $\St(m,n,\CC)$ and $\SL_{m}(\CC)$, the \emph{gradient-based block coordinate descent} (BCD-G) algorithms (\Cref{alg:BCD-G-RL}) will be proposed in \Cref{subsecc:bcd-g} (more detailedly in \Cref{subsec:Jaco_G}), which chooses a block optimization based on the Riemannian gradient.
+This is similar to the gradient-based way of choosing index pairs in the Jacobi-G algorithms on the orthogonal group \cite{IshtAV13:simax,LUC2017globally} or unitary group \cite{ULC2019}.
+Then their \emph{global convergence}\footnote{For any starting point, the iterates converge to a limit point as a whole sequence.} and \emph{weak convergence}\footnote{Every accumulation point is a stationary point, \emph{i.e.}, the Riemannian gradient is equal to 0.} will be established in \Cref{sec:BCD-G} using the \emph{\L{}ojasiewicz gradient inequality} \cite{loja1965ensembles,lojasiewicz1993geometrie,absil2005convergence,Usch15:pjo}, under the assumption that the iterates $\matr{\omega}_{k}$ are bounded, that is, there exists a universal positive constant $\mathrm{M}_{\omega}>0$ such that

-always holds. \item If we set $m=n$ and fix $\matr{U}=\matr{I}_{n}$, then BCD-GLU and BCD-GLQ algorithms specialize as the \emph{Jacobi-GLU} and \emph{Jacobi-GLQ} algorithms on $\SL_{m}(\CC)$, which can be seen as non-orthogonal analogues of the Jacobi-G algorithm on orthogonal or unitary group \cite{IshtAV13:simax,LUC2017globally,ULC2019}. \end{itemize}

-\begin{remark} This paper is based on the complex matrices, complex Stiefel manifold $\textbf{St}(m,n,\CC)$ and complex special linear group $\SL_{m}(\CC)$.
-In fact, all the algorithms and convergence results described in this paper also apply to the real case. \end{remark}